-A couple of things to bear in mind while using headset microphones:
+A couple of things to bear in mind while using theatre headset mics.

-– Damage to headmics is usually caused from fitting and removing the units, they tend to be fine once a user is wearing one comfortably.
+– Damage to headsets is usually caused from fitting and removing the units.
+They tend to be fine once a user is wearing one comfortably.

-– Make sure when fitting a headset mic that both the headset and belpack are securely fixed.
-Some people prefer to wear mic pack in a pouch and this is also fine and often a better option if people have lots of costume changes.
-However we do find that our beltpacks work just fine when clipped on to belts / bra straps / pockets.
+– Make sure when fitting a headset mic that both the headset and belt-pack are securely fixed.
+Some people prefer to wear mic pack in a pouch, and this is also fine and often a better option if people have lots of costume changes.
+However, we do find that our belt-packs work just fine when clipped on to belts / bra straps / pockets.

 – Frequency selection is important.
-Incorrectly selected frequencies can result in drop outs, crosstalk and interferance.
+Incorrectly selected frequencies can result in dropouts, crosstalk, and interference.
 The frequency bands that can be safely used are as follows:

 - 606.500MHz – 613.500MHz (Channel 38, up to 12 radio mics can fit in this band)